13 Mistakes to Avoid When Buying a Used Travel Trailer

 Unfortunately, this doesn’t provide your RV with full coverage.

 So, ensure you get RV-specific insurance coverage from your agent.
-Usually, travel trailer insurance is done more like a commercial policy than regular auto insurance.
+Travel trailer insurance is usually more like a commercial policy than regular auto insurance.

 Mistake 12: No RV Title